Face detection and attributes

 Hair.
 The hair type of the face.
 This attribute shows whether the hair is visible, whether baldness is detected, and what hair colors are detected.

 Head pose.
 The face's orientation in 3D space.
-This attribute is described by the pitch, roll, and yaw angles in degrees.
-The value ranges are -90 degrees to 90 degrees, -180 degrees to 180 degrees, and -90 degrees to 90 degrees, respectively.
+This attribute is described by the roll, yaw, and pitch angles in degrees, which are defined according to the right-hand rule.
+The order of three angles is roll-yaw-pitch, and each angle's value range is from -180 degrees to 180 degrees.
+3D orientation of the face is estimated by the roll, yaw, and pitch angles in order.
 See the following diagram for angle mappings:

 Makeup.
 Whether the face has makeup.
 This attribute returns a Boolean value for eyeMakeup and lipMakeup.